+Tess Miller, DMA, is a freelance performer, flute instructor, and clinician from the mid-Michigan area.
 In 2004, Dr. Miller received a Doctor of Musical Arts degree from Michigan State University where she studied with Richard Sherman.
 Her dissertation dealt with the causes of music performance anxiety and how musicians can improve or enhance their performance skills through journal writing.
-She has been invited to present her ideas at various colleges and conferences throughout the country including the College Music Society Great Lakes Chapter Conference, the Central Michigan University Flute Day, the University of Southern Mississippi Flute Day, and the Michigan State University Flute Weekend among other colleges and universities.
+She has been invited to present her ideas at various colleges and conferences throughout the country including the College Music Society Great Lakes Chapter Conference, the Central Michigan University Flute Day, and the University of Southern Mississippi Flute Day among other colleges and universities.

 Dr. Miller is an avid chamber musician.
 As a member of the Red Cedar Wind Trio, she performed as a semi-finalist at the Fischoff Chamber Music Competition.
 Her quartet, the Great Lakes Art Music Ensemble, released a CD on the White Pine Record Label in 2011.
 This disc, The Latin Dance Project, consists of newly composed and arranged music for two flutes, guitar, and percussion and was nominated for three WYCE Jamies Awards in 2011.
 Dr. Miller is also a member of the flute/double bass duo, Extreme Duality, an ensemble that performs recitals, school concerts, weddings, and healing concerts.